Fj460/Fj460/README.md

-### 👋 Hi, I’m @Fj460
+### 👋 Hi, I’m Fahim (@Fj460)

-- 🧑‍💻 Software developer with a strong focus on backend development using Java and Spring Boot
+🧑‍💻 Full-stack software engineer with a strong backend focus on Java and Spring Boot 🏗️ Building and refining scalable systems, clean APIs, and solid backend architectures 🌍 Open to collaborating on meaningful, technically challenging projects 📚 Focused on continuous learning and writing clean, maintainable, production-ready code
-- 🎯 Currently enhancing my expertise in scalable systems, API design, and backend architecture
-- 🌍 Open to collaboration on impactful projects that challenge and grow my backend skills
-- 📚 Committed to continuous learning and writing clean, maintainable code

 <!---
 Fj460/Fj460 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.